Sajjon/ViewComposer/README.md

 This makes it possible to declare the array of `ViewAttribute`s without calling any function.

 You can also declare some standard style, e.g. font, textcolor, text alignment and upper/case strings that you wanna use for all of your `UILabel`s.
-The style is stored in a type called `ViewStyle`. `ViewStyle`s are are **mergeable**.
-Which makes it conveinent to share style between labels and merge custom values into the shared style and creating the label from this merged style.
+Since `ViewStyle` are **mergeable** it makes it convenient to share style between labels and merge custom values into the shared style and creating the label from this merged style.

 ```swift
 let labelStyle: ViewStyle = [.textColor(.red), .textAlignment(.center)]
 let fooLabel = Label(labelStyle.merge(master: .text("Foo")))
 ```

-In the call to function `merge` above, you can see the *argument label* `master:`, which indicates that if the `ViewAttribute` *text* would already exist in the `ViewStyle` *labelStyle*, then it would be **overridden** by with the value *"Foo"* - thus acting as *master* (as opposed to the function `merge(slave:` which also exists).

 The real strength of using `Composable` types is that they can be created from a merge **inline**.